How to Become a Police Officer in Las Vegas

 Once candidates have passed the oral examination, they must continue with the process by submitting to the Life History Investigation.
 This process entails releasing personal background information such as family information, education, military service, previous work experience and criminal history through a Personal History Statement (PHS).
 Candidates are responsible for having various waivers signed and documents notarized, in addition to completing the PHS online within 10 days of receiving the instructions by email.

-For more information, see 10 Steps to Becoming a Police Officer on our homepage and once you are ready to apply for a position, application information can be found at Las Vegas’ recruitment page.
+For more information, see 10 Steps to Becoming a Police Officer on our homepage and once you are ready to apply for a position, application information can be found on the Las Vegas recruitment page.

 Las Vegas Police Department Information